Harassment,

 schools.
 It is essential that

-emotional well-being and performance of staff and interferes with the
+performance of staff and interferes with the learning experience of

-personal, social, and legal ramifications associated with sexual harassment,
+social, and legal ramifications associated with sexual harassment, bullying,

-bullying, and cyber-intimidation.
-The following sections will address what we
+and cyber-intimidation.
+The following sections will address what we know about

-know about these troubling areas.
-The final section will explore preventative
+these troubling areas.
+The final section will explore preventative strategies

-strategies as well as how school staff can address these issues when they
+as well as how school staff can address these issues when they occur.
+A clear

-occur.
-A clear understanding of what constitutes harassment and the harmful
+understanding of what constitutes harassment and the harmful effects of

-effects of harassment on people and institutions is essential to providing a
+harassment on people and institutions is essential to providing a safe and

 As